ballerina-platform/ballerina-lang/misc/syntax-api-calls-gen/docs/README.md

-# Syntax Api Calls Generator Tool - Implementation
+# Syntax API Calls Generator Tool - Implementation

 > This document explains the implementation of the tool in detail.